STAT545-UBC/STAT545-UBC-original-website/packages03_activity_part2.md

 + `\@docType package` specifies that we document the package itself (instead of a function)
 + We don't have any *R* code to document here, but `roxygen2` needs some *R* code here.
 Hence the convention is to put the dummy code `NULL`.

 ### Vignette

 Vignettes allow you to give a broader overview of your package, and show new users what it can be used for and how to use it.
 Vignettes tell the story of your package.
-The good news is that, as of *R 3.0.0* you can use *Rmarkdown* to write your vignettes (previous *LaTeX* was required).
+The good news is that, as of *R 3.0.0* you can use *Rmarkdown* to write your vignettes (previously *LaTeX* was required).
 It gets better: `devtools` provides a template for your vignette, to make the process of writing this user-friendly guide as easy as possible:

 + In your package, call `library(devtools)` and then `use_vignette("overview")`.
 This creates `vignettes/overview.Rmd` and adds